smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRCStatus.md

 SDL must
 send OnRCStatus notification to HMI and to mobile application
-with all RC modules in `freeModules` parameter
+with RC modules in 'freeModules' and 'allocatedModules' parameters

 2.